Medical Ministry International in Colombia

 Riohacha, which translates into English as "River of the Axe" or "Axeshore", is a city in the Riohacha Municipality in the northern Caribbean Region of Colombia.
 It is located by the mouth of the Ranchería River and the Caribbean sea, capital city of the La Guajira Department.
 Founded by conquistador Nikolaus Federmann in 1535, Riohacha was named after a local legend "The legend of the Axe".
 Owing to the powerful rain shadow of the Sierra Nevada de Santa Marta, the area is mostly desertic.
 During colonial times, Riohacha was a very important port due to the discovery of vast numbers of pearls.
 In the second half of the 20th Century, the city became one of Colombia's maritime commercial ports.

-* Project Description: On the projects, surgeries take place at a local hospital in Riohacha, and the optical clinic is set up ata local school.
+* Project Description: On these projects, surgeries take place at a local hospital in Riohacha, and the optical clinics are set up at a local school.
 The Integrated Health component of the projects is for patients to learn about eye care, hygiene, preventing the spread of germs, dental health, and information about the clinic stations.
-These projects are a comprehensive vision care team of Ophthalmologists, Optometrists, Opticians, Nurses, Technicians, and Support Team Members are needed.
+These projects are a comprehensive vision care team of Ophthalmologists, Optometrists, Opticians, Nurses, Technicians, and Support Team Members.

 5 m (16 ft)